statsig-io/samples/node-express/readme.md

 * You should create a `.env` file with `STATSIG_SERVER_KEY=YOUR-KEY` or run the process with the that environment variable set.

 ### Running the app
-Running this on the CLI will start the all at `http://localhost:3000/` `npm start` or `npm run dev` for live reloads
+Running this on the CLI will start the app at _http://localhost:3000_

+`npm start` or `npm run dev` for live reloads

 ![App pic](docs/app.png)